 Be it therefore enacted by the Queen’s Most Excellent Majesty, by and with the advice and consent of the Legislative Council and Legislative Assembly of Western Australia, in this present Parliament assembled, and by the authority of the same, as follows: —

-[Preamble amended by No. 41 of 2004 s.
+[Preamble amended: No. 41 of 2004 s.
 6.]

 1. Privileges, immunities and powers of Council and Assembly